gilles-danjou/pinf/docs/Install.md

+*Is this document missing information?
+[Tell us](http://groups.google.com/group/pinf-dev) what you want to know and we will do our best in writing additional content!*

 Installing PINF
 ===============

-To use pinf you need to install the PINF command line tool.
+To use pinf you need to install the [PINF command line tool](http://github.com/cadorn/pinf/blob/master/docs/CLI.md).

 Requirements:

   * UNIX (Only Mac OSX is tested)
+  * java
   * git
-  * java

 Versioned release